FlissLips/RADARNotes/ElectroOptics.md

 Imagery collection
 - Target must be kept in FoV under vehicle motion
 - Helped with stabilsation
-### Difference between E0 Stabilisation and EO Tracking
+### Difference between EO Stabilisation and EO Tracking
 The difference between EO stabilisation and EO Tracking is that the stabilisation loop is designed to isolate the EO sightline from motion disturbances.
 The tracking loop moves the EO sighline towards the targets.

 ### Performance Requirements